RatulMaharaj/Gatsby/src/posts/an-intro-to-actuarial-science.md

 ---
 author: Ratul Maharaj
-title: "An intro to Actuarial Science"
+title: "An Intro to Actuarial Science"
 description: "The industry, The qualification and the people who fund it"
 date: "2020-03-26"
 tags: ["actuarial"]